nyakowint/xsoverlay-keyboard-osc/README.md

 > [!CAUTION]
 > Last tested build: Build 667. \
+> Patch 680 and newer do not work atm.
+See https://github.com/nyakowint/xsoverlay-keyboard-osc/issues/5
 > Newer patches *should* work, but use with caution - random things might break due to changes by Xiexe \
 > *(do not report bugs to them without removing the plugin first, thank you)*